MatthewKennedy/spree_volume_pricing/README.md

 1. **Name:** The human readable representation of the quantity range (Ex.
 10-100).
 (Optional)
 1. **Range:** The quantity range for which the price is valid (See Below for Examples of Valid Ranges.)
 1. **Amount:** The price of the product if the line item quantity falls within the specified range.
-1. **Currency:** The sores current currency that the line item falls within.
+1. **Currency:** The store current currency that the line item falls within.
 1. **Position:** Integer value for `acts_as_list` (Helps keep the volume prices in a defined order.)

 ---